What is CSA?

 What if I'm out of town one week?

 If you cannot pick up your box one week, find a substitute (family member, friend, etc.) to pick it up, and give them instructions for where and when to get it.
 If no one picks up the box, it will be donated.
+In 2019, we’re embedding one flex week that you can skip during the season and still get a full 20 weeks of CSA deliveries.

 I really hate / am tired of (insert loathed vegetable here).
 Can I skip it?